syncfusion-content/asp.net-core-docs/aspnet-core/Autocomplete/Getting-Started.md

 ## Populate Data to AutoComplete

-In this section we have used remote data binding for AutoComplete data Population.
+In this section we have used remote Datasource binding for AutoComplete data Population.

-1. To get data from remote URL you can use our e-datamanager control.
-The query property is used to filter and get only the required data from corresponding url which is given in the e-datamanager URL.
+1. To get data from remote URL you need to use our e-datamanager control.
+The query property is used to filter and get only the required data from corresponding URL which is given in the e-datamanager URL.
 2. You can map all the available Data fields to the AutoComplete TextBox as per your requirement.

     {% highlight cshtml %}